 The attributes of a reasonable person against which a term is to operate can vary depending upon the nature of the transaction and the market in which the transaction occurs.
 For example, assume that a merchant of goods wishes to disclaim the implied warranty of merchantability or fitness for particular purpose in its contracts for sale or lease.
 Depending on the particular contract, the person against which that term is to operate may be a large business buyer or lessee, a small business, or a consumer.
-Similarly, the determination of whether a term is conspicuous may, depending on the context, yield a different conclusion when the term is used in a standard form agreement than when terms of the contract are the subject of negotiation or discussion.
+Similarly, the determination of whether a term is conspicuous may, depending on the context, yield a different conclusion when the term wasis used in a standard form agreement than when terms of the contract are the subject of negotiation or discussion than when the term was used in a standard form agreement that was not the subject of such negotiation or discussion.

+The examples formerly in Paragraphs (A) and (B) of the definition were deleted because they focus primarily on terms in a writing and no brief set of statutory examples could adequately capture what is required for terms in an online record to be conspicuous.
+The factors illustrated by the examples remain important and are included in the listing of factors set forth below.
+Presenting a term in an online record raises.
 Terms presented in an online record raise issues that differ in some respects from the issues associated with presenting the same term in a writing.
 For example, how a term appears depends to some extent on the equipment and settings of the reasonable person presented with the term.
+Factors to be considered in determining whether a term in an online record is conspicuous are also set forth below.

 The test of whether a term is conspicuous remains constant notwithstanding the different contexts referenced above.
 A term is conspicuous if its appearance is such that it ought to be noticed by a reasonable person against which the term is to operate.
-If the term is used in a standard form intended for use in agreements with many parties, the determination of whether the term is conspicuous may be made with reference to typical likely parties to the agreements, taking into account all aspects of the transaction and the education, sophistication, disabilities, and other attributes of such parties.
-If the term is not in a standard form, the determination of whether it is conspicuous should be made with reference to a reasonable person in the position of the actual person against which it is to operate.
+If the term is used in a standard form or format that is intended to operate against a group of personsfor use in agreements with many parties, the determination is to of whether the term is conspicuous may be made with reference to a reasonable member of the grouptypical likely parties to the agreements, taking into account all aspects of the transaction and the education, sophistication, disabilities, and other attributes of an average member of the group such parties.
+If the term is intended to operate againstnot in a single person, standard form, the determination of whether it is conspicuous if it ought to have come to the attention of should be made with reference to a reasonable person in the position of the actual person against which it is to operate.